vukanoa/Vimrc/README.md

 		/     => Delimiter
 		/     => Closing Delimiter(Here replacement string is empty)
 		e     => If no matches are found, don't report an error.

+# map <F6> :setlocal spell! spelllang=eng_us<CR>

+	Map F6 key to run a spellchecker.
+	TODO: In Depth explanation how a built-in spellcheker in Vim works.